Apr 25, 2017

 04. Sprint Retrospective

-• Set clear target for improvement for next sprint
+- Set a clear target for improvement for the next sprint

-Once you have completed this review you may make changes to how your next sprint will work based on these discussions.
+Once you have completed this review, you may change how your next sprint will work based on these discussions.

 05. Backlog Update

 Your backlog is a 'living' list of user stories.
-At the end of each sprint you need to update your backlog based on whats been completed as part of the sprint as well as adding any new user stories or tasks.
+At the end of each sprint, you need to update your backlog based on what's been completed as part of the sprint and add any new user stories or tasks.

 Key Takeaways

-Agile is a great way to work smarter, remain flexible and become more in tune to your potential and existing customers needs.
-If you decide to take this approach then tailor the process as you gain experience so that it works well for you and gets the best results for your organisation.
+Agile is a great way to work smarter, remain flexible and become more in tune with your potential and existing customers' business needs.
+If you decide to take this approach, then tailor the process as you gain experience so that it works well for you and gets the best results for your organisation.

-Decide on how long you want your sprints to be and then follow these 5 key steps:
+Decide how long you want your sprints to be, and then follow these 5 key steps:

-2. Execute your sprint and include 15 minute daily stand-up meetings - no longer than that!
+- Execute your sprint and include 15-minute daily stand-up meetings - no longer than that!

-3. Review your sprint and consider increasing your list of attendees to improve communication - it's not just for managers and the sprint team!
+- Review your sprint and consider increasing your attendees list to improve communication - it's not just for managers and the sprint team!

 I hope this has given you enough insight as to what the key phases of an agile marketing project are so that you can decide if you want to look into it further or adopt it as a process for your company.

-Feel free to contact me on sinead@webjourney.ie if you have any questions or experiences with agile that you would like to share - we'd love to hear about them.
+Feel free to contact us if you have any questions or experiences with agile that you would like to share - we'd love to hear about them.